Heating and Air Conditioning

 Experience and Training

-The Heating and Air Conditioning's eight-week employment experience allows students to gain real work experience on-site at an employer.
+The Heating and Air Conditioning eight-week field experience allows students to gain real work experience at an employment site.
 This ensures that the students gain the skills they need to succeed on the job.

-Hawkeye Community College has a block articulation with the University of Northern Iowa to transfer general education and technical credits.
+Hawkeye’s Industrial and Engineering Technology department has a block articulation agreement with the University of Northern Iowa for general education and technical credits.
 For more information, contact a program advisor.

 Buchanan Hall 128